isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 1.  _Completion of this module does not guarantee that learners will secure a job._
 2.  _Registration for the module does not guarantee enrolment in the module.
 Applicants who have been shortlisted for an interview will receive a notification via email._
 3.  _Endorsement from an employer or agency does not guarantee enrolment into the module.
-Applicants that have been endorsed will still have to pass the interview._
-4.  _The module is fully sponsored for Singaporeans and permanent residents if they fufill a 100% attendance requirement.
+4.  _The module is fully sponsored for Singaporeans and permanent residents if they fulfill a 100% attendance requirement and complete all assessments.
 Learners who do not meet the 100% attendance requirement would need to provide a valid reason with supporting documents (e.g. a medical certificate).
 In such events, learners should at least meet a 75% attendance requirement._
+5. For consistency of terminology, the term “Peer Support Specialist” refers to persons with mental health conditions who have been trained and certified to work in multi-disciplinary teams.
+They are able to leverage on their lived experiences to provide formalised and structured support to others on their recovery journeys.